by Martin Kölling, 2015.

 radiocarbon activity.
 As the radiocarbon activity has

-changed naturally and anthropogenically
+changed naturally and anthropogenically over time this

 are recent versions of those calibrations that were done